Elvis Andrus Player Props: White Sox vs. Blue Jays

 Elvis Andrus At The Plate

-- Andrus is hitting .202 with six doubles, two home runs and 18 walks.
+- Andrus has six doubles, two home runs and 18 walks while hitting .202.

-- In 59 games played this year, he has homered in just two of them.
+- In 59 games played this season, he has hit a homer in just two of them.

-- Andrus has driven in a run in nine games this season (15.3%), including six games with more than one RBI (10.2%).
-He has also driven home three or more of his team's runs in two contests.
+- Andrus has picked up an RBI in 15.3% of his games this year, with more than one RBI in 10.2% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.